What ELi Did This Month and What It Cost

-In February, our expenses again came to about $6,000, and as usual, the great majority (about 85%) went to paying local people to work for us.
+In February, our expenses came to about $5,700, and as usual, the great majority (about 88%) went to paying local people to work for us.
 In February, we paid 13 people to work for ELi (reporters, editors, tech), not counting the folks at Layton & Richardson who handle our payroll and tax reporting.
-(Alice volunteers her service to ELi, as do some of our reporters.)
+(Alice volunteers her service to ELi, as do some of our other staff/contributors.)

 What we have cooking in terms of organizational growth:

 Ann is now working with an MSU grad who is a marketing expert, to produce materials that will help expand our reach into the community as we continue to look to bring in new readers, more citizen reporters, and additional donors.
 It’s important to us to make sure that all the people who might benefit from ELi’s community service know about it.
 She has also connected with students from an MSU Community Sustainability class who will be working with her on community outreach with a focus on senior citizens and schools.